Pouherenga Kōrero o-Mua

 Historians research, write and present information about events and people of the past and present.
 They may also teach history.

-Historians working in public service positions usually earn
+Historians employed in universities or the public sector usually earn

-Pay for historians varies depending on what type of work they do, and their experience.
+Pay for historians varies depending on what type of work they do, where they work, and their experience.

 Pay for historians working at universities